 Student Learning Outcomes (SLOs) are the knowledge, skills, and attitudes that students are expected to achieve or derive subsequent to a learning experience.
 SLOs encompass students' ability to synthesize discrete skills using higher-level thinking processes in order to apply what they have learned.
-SLOs are assessed at the course level, the program level, and the institutional level in regular cycles to encourage collegial dialogue about student learning and student success.
+SLOs are assessed at the course level, the program level, and the institutional level in regular cycles to encourage collegial dialogue about student learning and equitable student achievement.
 SLOs for each course can be found in the course syllabus.
-SLOs for each degree and certificate can be found in the college catalog.
-There are five broad institutional-level SLOs (ISLOs).
+Program Learning Outcomes (PSLOs) for each degree and certificate can be found in the college catalog.
+There are five broad institutional-level SLOs (ISLOs), which can be found on the Student Learning Outcomes web page.